 The "Websites" section of this guide provides a list of "Links Pages (Portals)" that contain links to the websites of many local papers.

 In most cases, news articles that are available on microfilm from another university can be obtained via interlibrary loan.
 In the case of an online fulltext article, it may depend on the specific publisher and the copyright.
-Interlibrary loan requests can be made through RACER.
+Interlibrary loan requests can be made through Omni or by using the Blank Request Form.

 Canadian Press Newswire can be searched through Canadian Business & Current Affairs (CBCA).
 Full text stories are available from 1994 onwards.